colinbate/minimald6/README.md

-# dw-playbooks
+# minimald6
-Big list of all Dungeon World playbooks
+Big list of all minimald6 RPGs